World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 INTRODUCTION

 Thuvia is the largest upland on Tharn, around 12 million sq km (5M sq mi), nearly twice the size of Australia.
 Though it looks quite Martian, all of it is inhabited, though sparsely (especially the higher, colder north).
 One intelligent species, mamooks, may even have evolved here; they certainly spread from Thuvia to the southern hemisphere via Molak Isthmus.
-And the deep trenches flanking Thuvia, east and west, are some of the richest ecosystems on Tharn.
+And the deep trenches flanking Thuvia, Mrr on the east and Otz on the west, are some of the richest biomes on Tharn.

-If this were Earth, Thuvia would be a rugged mid-sized continent with inland ranges 2-3 km high, taller coastal ranges, and island arcs off its east and west coasts.
+If this were Earth, Thuvia would be a rugged mid-sized continent--North America, perhaps--with inland ranges 2-3 km high, taller coastal ranges, and island arcs off its east and west coasts.
 Indeed, southern Thuvia breaks up into deep basins that on Earth would be much like the Caribbean or Gulf of Mexico.
-But on Tharn, they're exposed--deserts and steppes ringed by mountains.
+But on Tharn, these basins are exposed--deserts and steppes ringed by mountains.

 Though Thuvia, dropped on Earth, could pass for a continent, there are differences.
 The biggest would be hidden by the sea: both "coasts" are subduction trenches.
 This is an unearthly response to squeezing!
 Terran continents usually move along with one plate and slip over another, but Thuvia floats above both--it's a third plate forcing both "sea-floor" plates under at its rim.
-Only a few small Pacific plates do this, but most of Tharn's biggest uplands do.
-Why is floating so common here?
-Is it the lower gravity, the faster crustal movement, the lack of oceans?
+Only a few small Pacific plates do this, but most of Tharn's big uplands do.
+Why are floating uplands common on Tharn?
+Is it the lower gravity, the lack of oceans, or the faster crustal movement, stimulated by tidal massaging from huge Zeus and nearby Pegasia?

-Even from low orbit, you can tell the tectonic tension on Thuvia is substantial: there are no plains at all!
+My bet's on sheer tectonic vigor.
+Even from low orbit, you can tell the pressure on Thuvia's extraordinary: there are no plains of any size, no analogy to the American prairies.
 Between the rim-ranges, Thuvia's as corrugated as Tibet.
-These long straight ranges, called dorsae, are probably compression features.
+These long straight ranges, called dorsae, are almost certainly compression features.

-A final difference can be seen only on an altitude map.
+A final difference can be seen only on the altitude map.
 Thuvia's north edge just trails off; instead of a "continental shelf", the land just sags from Tibetan ranges down to rugged desert and eventually a tundra plain around the Umka Sea.
 There's a reason for this: Earth's seas create the continental shelves.
-Sediment washes down from mountains onto plains and tends to collect there just above sea level.
+Sediment washes down from mountains onto plains and tends to collect there around sea level.
 To grossly oversimplify, our shelves are just old Ice Age shorelines.
 With no sea, only the rims of Tharnian uplands that have subduction trenches are sharply defined.
 Most rims do in fact have trenches, but northern Thuvia and eastern Sola Upland are examples of gradual slopes dropping many kilometers over 1-2000 km.
 Rare on Earth!
-(Examples: the seafloor NW of New Zealand; the USA's prairie states.)
+(Some of the seafloor off New Zealand and Greenland might qualify.)

 MOLAK ISTHMUS